logambigaik/DataScience/Housing Project/notes.md

-Data Types Interview Questions
+#### Data Types Interview Questions
 Practice answering common interview questions about general data concepts and data types.

-Introduction
+#### Introduction
 Hi!
-My name is Codey Cademy.
+My name is %%%% .
 I’m so excited because today I’m interviewing candidates for the data scientist role on my team, which means that I get to hire someone to help me analyze all this data!
 I got my budget approved, went through all of the applications, did my phone screens, and now I’m down to just a few candidates.

 Whoever I hire needs to be data-fluent.
 I’ve heard stories from my friends about hiring people who know all about the latest algorithms but just didn’t know the basics.
 That can really cost a lot of time and money, and I don’t want that to happen to me.
 So, I’m going to make sure my next hire is skilled in all stages of data science.